Get 5% of discount using the code

 2. Go to a maid café

-3. Shopping in anime or manga stores
+3. Shop in anime or manga stores

 • Mandarake Complex

-• Akihabara Kotobukiya,
+• Akihabara Kotobukiya

 • Animate Akihabara

-• Acos Akihabara,
+• Acos Akihabara

 • Akihabara Gamers